jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 (struct square (arg) #:transparent)
 {% endhighlight %}

-Here, we've defined four operators in our language: three operations `plus`, `minus`, and `mul` that each take two arguments, and a `square` operation that takes only a single argument.
+We've defined four operators in our language: three operations `plus`, `minus`, and `mul` that each take two arguments, and a `square` operation that takes only a single argument.
 The structure declarations give names to the fields of the structure (`left` and `right` for the two-argument operations, and `arg` for the single-argument operation).
 The `#:transparent` annotation just tells Racket that it can look "into" these structures and, for example, automatically generate string representations for them.[^transparent]

 This syntax allows us to write programs such as this one: